plone/plone.contentrules/plone/contentrules/README.txt

 Managing rules relative to objects
 ----------------------------------

 Rules are bound to events and contexts.
-A context should be IAnnotatable so that the rule manager can reference it.
+A context should be marked with IRuleContainer so that the rule manager can reference it.

 Create a fictional content object to use as a context.

-  >>> from zope.app.annotation.interfaces import IAttributeAnnotatable
+  >>> from plone.contentrules.engine.interfaces import IRuleContainer

-  >>> class IMyContent(IAttributeAnnotatable):
+  >>> class IMyContent(IRuleContainer):
   ...     pass

   >>> class MyContent(object):